edgedb/rfcs/text/1004-transactions-api.rst

 3. Repeat the block within a new transaction until succeeds or attempt number is exhausted

-The block is introduced by ``connection_pool.retry``, the exact code is different for different languages because of language limitations and convetions.
+The block is introduced by ``connection_pool.retrying_transaction``, the exact code is different for different languages because of language limitations and convetions.

-Normal transactions that aren't retried are executed with ``try_transaction`` method.
+Normal transactions that aren't retried are executed with ``raw_transaction`` method.

-The ``retry`` function configured by the number of attempts and backoff function.
-This is configured by calling ``with_retry_options`` prior to the ``retry`` function.
+The ``retrying_transaction`` function configured by the number of attempts and backoff function.
+This is configured by calling ``with_retry_options`` prior to the ``retrying_transaction`` function.
 Former can be called prior to setting global connection pool variable to achieve global setting, or can be called at any time to achieve needed granularity for this setting.

 Current attempt number N is global.
 Which means if the last error is a deadlock and N is greater than the number of attempts on a deadlock we